imixs-cloud

 Controlling your Cluster From your Workstation

-In different to docker-swarm, a kubernetes cluster can be administrated remote from your workstation.
+A kubernetes cluster can be administrated remote from your workstation.
 The tool ‘kubectl’ is the kubernetes command line tool used to manage your cluster via the kubernetes api either from your server or from a workstation.

 For security reasons we recommend to run kubectl in smaller environments only from your master-node.